Last Updated on February 19, 2023 by Constitutional Militia

 Contrast this with a Federal Reserve Note.
 Even when such a note was “redeemable” in gold, some Federal Reserve regional bank or the United States Government actually owned and possessed the gold that “backed” the note; and the holder of the note had no more than a claim to redemption.
 Only upon actual redemption did actual title to and possession of the gold change hands.
 And that right of redemption was eventually cancelled, both domestically and internationally.
 As to gold, then, Federal Reserve Notes proved to be, as John Exter so well put it, “an I.O.U. nothing currency”, made possible because the “currency” and the gold were separate things, under the control of different people.
-But with gold as money, nothing is owed and the holder of the currency holds the gold, so no debt of redemption can ever be repudiated.
+But with gold as money, nothing is owed, so no debt of redemption can ever be repudiated.

 • Third, also in the scientific spirit, an alternative gold currency would allow for more than one experiment to be conducted—indeed, as many as fifty separate experiments in each of the several States would be possible.
 If any single experiment should fail, it would do so only locally, not nationally.
 If it succeeded, it could be expanded quickly and easily enough elsewhere.
 And by the process of judicious trial and error, constant improvements on any initial success would be possible.
-Moreover, even if politically influential factions could succeed in stopping the adoption of an alternative currency in one State, they would be unlikely to be able to exercise the political clout necessary to suppress it in every other State as well.
-And if they did not stop it everywhere, the market would prove the theory somewhere, and then expand its application everywhere.
+Moreover, even if politically influential factions could succeed in stopping the adoption of an alternative currency in one State, they would be at pains to suppress it in every other State as well.
+And if they did not stop it everywhere, the market would prove the theory somewhere.

 • Fifth, quite unlike the Federal Reserve System and its bills of credit, an alternative currency consisting of gold would be fully constitutional.
-The Supreme Court has already ruled that the States are not bound, and constitutionally cannot be bound, to use as their currency a currency emitted by Congress—in particular, that they may choose to employ gold and silver in preference to irredeemable paper currency, even when Congress has declared that paper currency to be “legal tender”. (footnote 1) Thus, the adoption of an alternative gold currency would return each State to the rule of constitutional law and federalism with respect to money.
+The Supreme Court has already ruled that the States are not bound to use as their currency a currency emitted by Congress—in particular, that they may choose to employ gold and silver in preference to irredeemable paper currency, even when Congress has declared that paper currency to be “legal tender”.
+Thus, the adoption of an alternative gold currency would return each State to the rule of law with respect to money.

 • Seventh, employment of an alternative gold currency would not involve a State in the rat’s nest of central economic planning.
 A State would not be required to attempt to regulate the supply of money against a so-called “price level”, to fix interest rates, or to engage in any of the other political-cum-economic manipulations characteristic of a central bank.
 Whatever amount of gold the people desired to use as their alternative currency would become currency; and the free market would then rationally establish and mutually adjust the prices in gold of all goods and services.